Improved Stochastic Optimization of LogSumExp: Introduction

-\textbf{Contributions.} Our main contributions are as follows: \begin{enumerate}[nolistsep,noitemsep,leftmargin=1cm] \item We introduce a general-purpose and computationally efficient approach for handling the LogSumExp function in large-scale optimization problems by proposing a novel relaxation of this function.
-The proposed relaxation preserves key properties of the original LogSumExp function, such as convexity and smoothness, and enables the use of stochastic gradient methods for machine learning tasks.
-Furthermore, our method only requires a simple and tunable scalar parameter, allowing the relaxation to be made arbitrarily close to the original LogSumExp objective as desired. \item We provide the theoretical backbone of this approximation, demonstrating that it is due to a modified version of the KL-divergence in the dual formulation.
-We termed the resulting $f$-divergence the \emph{(Overflow-)Safe KL} divergence.
-It can be applied to various applications where KL-divergence is used. \item We empirically demonstrate the effectiveness of our approach on tasks, including computing continuous entropy-regularized OT and various DRO formulations\footnote{The source code is available at \url{https://github.com/egorgladin/logsumexp-approx}.}.
-Our method outperforms existing state-of-the-art baselines in these applications and circumvents the overflow issue (Remark \ref{remark:overflow_issue}).
+\textbf{Contributions.} Our main contributions are as follows: \begin{enumerate} \item We introduce a general-purpose and computationally efficient approach for handling the LogSumExp function in large-scale optimization problems by proposing a novel relaxation of this function.
+The proposed relaxation preserves key properties of the original LogSumExp function, such as convexity and smoothness, and turns the problem into an expectation minimization problem amenable to standard SGD-type methods.
+Furthermore, our method only requires a simple and tunable scalar parameter, allowing the relaxation to be made arbitrarily close to the original LogSumExp objective as desired.

+\item We provide the theoretical backbone of this approximation, demonstrating that it is based on a modified version of the KL-divergence in the dual formulation.
+We term the resulting $f$-divergence the \emph{Safe KL} divergence.
+It can be applied to various applications where KL-divergence is used.

+\item We empirically evaluate the method on continuous entropy-regularized OT and several DRO formulations.
+The proposed method shows competitive performance in comparison to representative application-specific baselines and circumvents the overflow issue (Remark \ref{remark:overflow_issue}).
 It can also be combined with existing techniques.
 Therefore, it serves as a versatile tool for solving large-scale optimization problems. \item Additionally, we provide insights into a few remarkable connections between the proposed approximation and existing notions such as the conditional value-at-risk. \end{enumerate}